tsedio/tsed/docs/configuration.md

 import * as Server from "./server";
 new Server.start();
 ```
+> Ts.ED support [ts-node](https://github.com/TypeStrong/ts-node).
+Ts extension will be replaced by a Js extension if
+ts-node isn't the runtime.

 ## Options

 * `rootDir` &lt;string&gt;: The root directory where you build run project.
 By default, it's equal to `process.cwd().